joaobrosin/rentbooks/README.md

 ---

 ## 📝 About
-The **RentBooks** project is a book lending plataform.
+The **RentBooks** project is a book lending platform.
 This was a fictional project designed by me to improve my web development skills.
 The project was developed during my studies in the ***Launchbase Bootcamp*** by [Rocketseat](https://rocketseat.com.br).

 ---